sky1rk/Portfolio/README.md

 - Responsive design for desktop, tablet, and mobile devices.
 - Interactive elements and smooth transitions using JavaScript and CSS.

+Note: The Send button currently opens the email client and does not send emails automatically.
+If the user has no default email client, it may open the browser or fail.

 ## Technologies Used

 - HTML5 for page structure